-The Reference Index is based on the Parent Index which is designed to reflect the performance of the shares of large and mid-cap securities across certain developed markets countries in Europe, which are classified in the communication services sector as per the Global Industry Classification Standard (GICS®).
+are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+The Reference Index is based on the Parent Index, which is designed to reflect the performance of the shares of large and medium-capitalisation companies in developed market countries in the European Economic and Monetary Union.
 The Reference Index excludes companies from the Parent Index which do not fulfil the following specific ESG criteria:

-- Are unrated by MSCI ESG Research - Are assigned an MSCI ESG Rating of CCC - Have any involvement in controversial weapons - Are classified by MSCI in their ESG Business Involvement Screening Research as breaching certain thresholds in controversial activities, including, but not limited to, tobacco, conventional weapons, nuclear weapons, civilian firearms, thermal coal, unconventional and/or arctic oil and gas extraction, and palm oil - Have an MSCI ESG Controversies Score of 0 and/or fail to comply with the United Nations Global Compact principles, or have an insufficient MSCI ESG Controversies Score related to certain biodiversity and/or environmental controversies.
+- Are unrated by MSCI ESG Research - Are assigned an MSCI ESG Rating of CCC - Have any involvement in controversial weapons - Are classified by MSCI in their ESG Business Involvement Screening Research as breaching certain thresholds in controversial activities, including, but not limited to, tobacco, conventional weapons, nuclear weapons, civilian firearms, thermal coal, unconventional and/or arctic oil and gas extraction and palm oil - Have an MSCI ESG Controversies Score of 0 and/or fail to comply with the United Nations Global Compact principles or have an insufficient MSCI ESG Controversies Score related to certain biodiversity and/or environmental controversies